example42/psick/docs/prerequisites.md

 ## Prerequisites

-To have a full working environment you might need to locally install some software for specific activities.
+To have a full working environment we might need to locally install some software for specific activities.

-You can simply run ```bin/setup.sh``` to install them via Puppet or just can do that manually, as follows.
+We can simply run ```bin/setup.sh``` to install them via Puppet or just can do that manually, as follows.

 ### Single Modules